 The general OTA transmitter spurious emissions requirements are specified as TRP per RIB, per cell, unless otherwise specified.

 The minimum requirement for SAN type 1-O is specified in TS 38.108 [2], clause 9.7.5.2.2.

+The minimum requirement for SAN type 2-O is specified in TS 38.108 [2], clause 9.7.5.3.2.

 The test purpose is to verify if the radiated spurious emissions from the SAN at the RIB are within the specified minimum requirements.